-- a.
-The Permit prohibits discharges that are mixed with sources of non-storm water unless such non-storm water discharges are in compliance with a separate National Pollutant Discharge Elimination System (NPDES) permit, or determined by ADEQ not to be a substantial contributor of pollutants to surface waters of the State. - The Department has other discharges which are covered by separate individual or general NPDES permits.
-These discharges are discussed in Section 1.6 of the SWMP. - b.
-The Permit prohibits storm water discharges associated with industrial activity as defined in 40 CFR 122.26(b)(14)(i)-(xi) that are not in compliance with a separate NPDES permit.
-This includes storm water discharges associated with construction activity as defined in 40 122.26(b)(14)(x) or 40 CFR 122.26(b)(15). - The Department has facilities which conduct activities described in 40 CFR 122.26(b)(14) which are not required to obtain Industrial Stormwater General Permits.
+a.
+The Permit prohibits discharges that are mixed with sources of non-stormwater unless such non-stormwater discharges are in compliance with a separate National Pollutant Discharge Elimination System (NPDES) permit, or determined by DEQ not to be a substantial contributor of pollutants to surface waters of the State.

+The Department has other discharges which are covered by separate individual or general NPDES permits.
+These discharges are discussed in Section 1.5 of the SWMP.

+b.
+The Permit prohibits stormwater discharges associated with industrial activity as defined in 40 CFR 122.26(b)(14)(i)-(xi) that are not in compliance with a separate NPDES permit.
+This includes stormwater discharges associated with construction activity as defined in 40 122.26(b)(14)(x) or 40 CFR 122.26(b)(15).

+The Department has facilities which conduct activities described in 40 CFR 122.26(b)(14) which are not required to obtain Industrial Stormwater General Permits.
 A Pollution Prevention Plan has been prepared and implemented for these facilities as required by the previous version of the Permit.
-The facilities are shown in Appendix A of the SWMP. - c.
+The facilities are shown in Appendix A of the SWMP.

+c.
+The Permit prohibits discharges associated with construction activity as defined in 40 CFR 122.26(b)(14)(x) or 40 CFR 122.26(b)(15) that are not in compliance with a separate permit.

+All Department activities associated with 40 CFR 122.26(b)(14)(x) or 40 CFR 122.26(b)(15) are covered by NPDES permit requirements outlined in ARR150000.

+d.
 The Permit prohibits discharges which will cause, have the reasonable potential to cause, or contribute to an excursion above any applicable water quality standard.